Don7888/motion-run/README.md

 # Motion Run

-A "Danny Go"–style movement game: a 3D runner plays on your TV (Fire TV / any browser), and your phone is the controller.
+A "Danny Go"–style movement game: a 3D runner plays on your TV (Fire TV / browser), and your phone is the controller.
 Two control styles are built in — camera-based body tracking (prop the phone up and just move) or hold-the-phone motion sensing — either way: step/lean left or right to